CommonBond: 2022 Student Loan Refinance Company Review

 Student loan refinancing basics

 Fortunately, CommonBond is doctor-friendly.
-Physicians can refinance student loans through CommonBond from a minimum of $5,000 up to a maximum of $500,000.
+Physicians can refinance their medical school loans through CommonBond from a minimum of $5,000 up to a maximum of $500,000.

 CommonBond offers fixed and variable rate loans with repayment terms of 5, 7, 10, 15, and 20 years.
 The company also offers a hybrid option with a 10-year repayment term.
 The first five years carries a fixed rate, while the second five years will have a variable rate.